swlynch99/rust_workshop/sieve_cache/README.md

+# To skip
+You can skip this or speed yourself along by using or referencing the `example_sieve_cache`.

+There are a few things you could do to the example sieve cache to make it perform better; these are intentionally left for you to find in case you want to use the example as a starting point.

+You can change the `cache::MAX_SIZE` constant to put a little more pressure on the data structure if you're having a tough time finding what to optimize.

+# About this project
 Let's start from first principles: What is a cache?
 It's just a way to store data.

 Sometimes you have more data than you have memory.
 That's fine; it's where **cache eviction**